gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 - Build trust in the path forward by delivering on the first slice of work
 - Continuously validate and correct the delivery path to de-risk overall effort
-- Enable partner to continue the work after TTS Consulting departs
+- Enable partner to continue the work after TTS departs

 To achieve these goals, we frequently: